MapColonies/store-trigger-clone/README.md

 # Store Trigger Service
 The Store Trigger service is responsible for receiving requests and creating jobs in the Job Manager database.
 It supports both NFS (Network File System) and S3 (Simple Storage Service) models.
 Each job consists of a list of file paths that need to be synchronized.

+The Store Trigger service plays a crucial role in managing the synchronization of file paths within jobs.
+It efficiently processes large volumes of file paths by grouping them into batches and controlling the concurrency of task creation requests.
+By utilizing this service, users can seamlessly trigger the synchronization process and ensure efficient utilization of system resources.

 ### Functionality
 The Store Trigger service performs the following steps: